 - Utilizing blue lasers, the resolution of the low-end measurements increases to dramatically improve the accuracy of measurements below one micron

-- Proprietary Modified Mie calculations allow users to accurately measure complex particles that other particle analyzer struggle to inaccurately characterize
+- Proprietary Modified Mie calculations allow users to accurately measure complex particles that other particle analyzers struggle to inaccurately characterize

 - Seamless transition from wet to dry measurement reduces down time